chunthebear/chunthebear.github.io/_pages/about.md

 <table>
   <tr>
     <td>2026 01</td>
     <td>Our paper "Accessibility-Driven Information Transformations in Mixed-Visual Ability Work Teams" has been conditionally accepted in CHI2026!
-We explain the ways team members with diverse visual abilities collectively transform information for accessibility reasons technically and socially, and discuss the various trade-offs and negotiations that occur during their processes.</td>
+We explain the ways team members with diverse visual abilities collectively transform information for accessibility reasons technically and socially, and discuss the various trade-offs and negotiations that occur during the process.</td>
   </tr>
   <tr>
     <td>2025 11</td>